-In 2017, Elva brought a claim against her late husband’s previous employer for asbestos exposure from washing his work clothes.
-However, despite her case being the first of its kind in New Zealand, it is not unusual; hundreds of similar cases have been won in other countries from negligent asbestos exposure.
+In 2018, Diane brought a claim against the manufacturer of the asbestos “fibro” sheets which she was exposed to as a teenager when her late father undertook renovations to the family home.
+However, despite her case being one of the first of its kind in New Zealand, it is not unusual; thousands of similar cases have been won in other countries from negligent asbestos exposure.

 What is asbestos?

 A naturally-occurring mineral made up of many small fibres, asbestos was popular due to its strength and resistance to heat, wear and chemicals.
-It was mainly used in cladding, insulation, vehicle brakes, textiles and some appliances, such as oven gloves and in ironing boards.
+It was mainly used in many types of building sheeting and cladding, insulation, vehicle brakes, textiles and even in some home appliance accessories, such as oven gloves and in ironing boards.

-For many years, thousands of products in home and commercial buildings contained asbestos.
+For many years, thousands of products in domestic and commercial buildings contained asbestos.

-In the early 1980s, the health risks of asbestos became more widely known and usage was stopped.
-However, many traces of asbestos still exist in products around the home, particularly in dwellings built before 1984.
+For many decades, the health risks of asbestos became well known by manufacturers but it was not until the early to mid-1980s that it was no longer put in these products.
+However, many traces of asbestos still exist in products around the home, particularly in dwellings built before 1985.

 What are the health risks?

-Moving, breaking or damaging asbestos causes the small fibres to become airborne.
-These fibres are then inhaled and get lodged in airways and lungs.
+Breaking, damaging or even handling asbestos materials causes the small fibres to become airborne.
+These fibres are then easily inhaled and get lodged in airways and lungs.

 Asbestos has been known to cause a number of illnesses, including:

-Some asbestos-related diseases, such as mesothelioma, can take more than 30 years to show symptoms.
+Some asbestos-related diseases, such as mesothelioma, can take more than 50 years to develop.

-Maurice Blackburn Principal Jonathan Walsh, who represented Elva, said although this type of claim was a first in New Zealand, hundreds of claims had been successful in Australia.
+Maurice Blackburn Principal Jonathan Walsh, who has represented many clients like Diane in New Zealand, said although this type of claim was new to New Zealand courts, hundreds of claims had been successful in Australia.

-"People like Elva who suffered from asbestos exposure outside of work, such as through washing clothes or through home renovations, may not be aware these avenues exist.”
+"People like Diane who suffered from asbestos exposure outside of work, such as during home renovations or even washing contaminated work clothes, may not be aware these avenues exist.”

 What happens if I’ve been exposed?

-In New Zealand, there are two schemes that can assist you if you’ve been exposed to asbestos through the negligence of someone else.
+In New Zealand, there are two compensation avenues that can assist you if you’ve been exposed to asbestos and have developed an asbestos disease.
 The schemes are:

-- A common law scheme: if you’ve been exposed to asbestos outside of work, you may be able to bring a common law claim in the court
+- A common law claim: if you’ve been exposed to asbestos outside of work in negligent circumstances, you may be able to bring a common law claim in the court

 Speak to a lawyer quickly if you’ve been diagnosed with an asbestos-related disease.
 We can help determine where your asbestos exposure is likely to have come from and identify who might have been negligent.